Shirakumo/trial-blender-addons/README.md

 ## JSON Schema
 The export/import defines the ``SHIRAKUMO_trial`` extension block, which can contain different fields depending on the type of node it is attached to.

-Specifically, on rig nodes the fields are:
+On rig nodes the fields are:

 - ``cancelable``
 - ``invincible``